What To Plant:

 • Move your living Christmas tree outdoors.
 Care for other holiday gift plants such as azaleas and cyclamen by placing them outside where they will thrive in cooler temperatures.

-• Move houseplants that need high light value closer to the light source while days are short.
+• Move houseplants that need high light value closer to windows while days are short.

-• This is one of the best times to transplant both evergreen and deciduous shrubs.
+• January is one of the best times to transplant both evergreen and deciduous shrubs.

 • Divide overcrowded perennials this month.

-• Fill that “hole” left by the Christmas tree with one of our beautiful specimen sized houseplants or choose several smaller ones to brighten up the room.
+• Fill that “hole” left by the Christmas tree with one of our beautiful specimen sized houseplants or choose several smaller ones to brighten up a room.

 Plant Protection

 • Remove old flowers on camellias and azaleas to reduce the chance of petal blight.
-Don’t forget to rake under the shrubs, bag up the debris and remove from the garden.
+Don’t forget to rake under the shrubs, bag up the debris and remove from the garden to keep fungus from spreading.

 • Watch for sprouting weeds.
-If they are pulled out young it will save you time, money on herbicides and besides… it’s good exercise!
+If they are pulled out before they go to seed it will save you time, money on herbicides and besides… it’s good exercise!

 Fertilizers